vennemp/EC2-Request-System/Security.md

         "x-ms-workflow-version": "08586595368134558043"
     ```

     Find the entry User-Agent.  copy everything up to the ; (everything before version).
 This is the specific workflow user agent - essentially the dedicated unique browser session of that workflow.
+You can in theory add more rules (IP Restrictions, other headers etc).

     Create a WAF and create a rule that only allows requests with the headers that contains that user agent.
     Apply the firewall to your stage.
 Disable lambda proxy integration, re-enter your body mapping templates.